su0ltan/student-SQL-project/README.md

 ## Technologies Used

 - **Java:** The project is implemented using the Java programming language.
-- **Database (Specify the database technology used):** Describe the database technology used to store and retrieve student records.
+- **mariaDB:** open-source database used to store and retrieve student records.

 ## Project Structure